PROSPECTUS & CONDITIONS OF AWARD

 ii.
 Leadership, both proven and potential

-iv.
-Ability to contribute to the life of a British university
+v.
+Ability to contribute to the life of a university.

-6.1 Reports from three referees who have known the candidate for some years may be requested by the Menzies Foundation.
-Two referees should have an academic or employment association and the third should be personal.
+6.1 Reports from four referees who have known the candidate for some years may be requested by the Menzies Foundation.
+Three referees should have an academic or employment association and the fourth should be personal.

-6.2 Awards will be made following consideration of a short list of candidates who will be interviewed in Australia in mid-September 2013 by representatives of the Sir Robert Menzies Memorial Foundation, the Menzies Memorial Scholars’ Association and the Australian Government Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+6.2 Awards will be made following consideration of a short list of candidates who will be interviewed in Victoria in September 2014 by representatives of the Sir Robert Menzies Memorial Foundation, the Menzies Memorial Scholars’ Association and the Australian Government.

 6.3 An offer of award will normally be made within 24 hours of interview.
 A formal acceptance is required within 48 hours of offer, failing which the offer will lapse.

 7.1 The scholarship provides emoluments to meet compulsory university fees and charges and to contribute substantially towards the cost of books, equipment, living and travel.
-Emoluments are revised from time to time to reflect changes in the level of fees and other expenses and are not subject to United Kingdom income tax.
-The scale of emoluments at present is:
+They are revised from time to time to reflect changes in the level of fees and other expenses.
+Emoluments are not subject to income tax in the United Kingdom; taxation arrangements in other jurisdictions may differ.

 (a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Foundation.

-(b) A grant of £120 towards the typing and binding of a thesis.
+(b) A grant of A$200 towards the typing and binding of a thesis if required.

-(a) An economy class airfare from Australia to the United Kingdom.
+(a) An economy class airfare from Australia to the country of study.

 (b) A similar airfare to return to Australia, provided the scholar returns within twelve months of completing his/her course of study.